Reed-CompBio/spras/docs/tutorial/beginner.rst

    standard dataset files are located.
 -  ``dataset_labels``: a list of dataset labels indicating which datasets this gold standard dataset should be evaluated against.

-When evaluation is enabled, SPRAS will automatically run its built-in evaluation analysis on each defined dataset-gold standard pair.
-This evaluation computes metrics such as precision, recall, and precision-recall curves, depending on the parameter selection method used.

 Reconstruction settings
 -----------------------